Should You Rent the Cabin and How Much Can You Charge?

 The entire process might require significant time and energy.
 It is possible you will face unexpected surprises and have to make unplanned trips, so the value of your time must be considered.

-Advertising, responding to questions, getting deposits, giving directions, meet and greet, cleaning, etc. will be time consuming.
-Figure out what value that time has for you.
+Advertising, responding to questions, getting deposits, giving directions, meet and greet, and cleaning will be time consuming.
+Figure out what value that time has for you and your family.

 Is it really worth the trouble to rent out the cabin if the effort is equivalent to a part-time minimum-wage gig?